Pythons-And-Ladders/the-coke-can-project/README.md

 Synthetic Data Handling: If you want to simulate multimedia data (e.g., video or audio), modify the data_type in the packetisation function to handle synthetic sensor inputs.

 ## Extending the Project
 The current project offers several opportunities for expansion.
 While the IMU is not yet interfaced due to challenges with configuring its control registers, this could be explored for advanced motion sensing in future updates.
 Additionally, the GPIO pins, though unused for now, provide the flexibility to add more sensors as needed.
-SD card functionality could also be improved, as only certain formats (SD/SDHC with FAT32) are compatible, and further refinement could ensure smoother data storage.

 Additional expansions include customising the decision engine to modify how data is classified and prioritised, adding network failover logic to guarantee message delivery through the best available communication protocol, and further optimising overall system performance.